Pradeepguled/GEN_AI_FOR_DATA_ENGINEERING/Gen_AI_Oracle_DE.md

 1. **Understanding LLMs** – what they are, how they work, their strengths and weaknesses.
 2. **Using OCI tools** – Generative AI Service, Vector DB, RAG, and Generative AI Agent to build practical AI solutions like chatbots.

+This notes  covers:

+1. Fundamentals of Large Language Models (LLMs)
+2. OCI Generative AI Service
+3. Retrieval Augmented Generation (RAG) & Vector Search
+4. Building Chatbots with Generative AI Agent
+5. **Generative AI for Data Engineering (Main Highlight)** 🚀

-My goal here is not just to pass the exam, but to **truly understand** how this system works so I can apply it in real projects.
+My goal here is not just to pass the exam, but to **truly understand** how this system works so I can apply it in real projects mainly in terms of Data engineering .

 ---